Pakuan Pajajaran: Early history

-The age of Sri Baduga Maharaja
+Reign of Sri Baduga Maharaja

-By the late 15th century, King Sri Baduga Maharaja (reigned 1482 to 1521) — popularly known in Sundanese oral tradition as King Siliwangi, become the monarch of the unified kingdom of Sunda and Galuh.
+By the late 15th century, King Sri Baduga Maharaja (reigned 1482 to 1521) — popularly known in Sundanese oral tradition as King Siliwangi, became the monarch of the unified kingdom of Sunda and Galuh.
 He transferred the capital city from Kawali in Galuh to Pakuan Pajajaran.
-One of the Sundanese Pantun legends tells vividly about a beautiful royal procession of queen Ambetkasih and her courtiers moving to the new capital of Pakuan Pajajaran, where her husband awaits.
+One of the Sundanese Pantun legends tells vividly about a beautiful royal procession for Queen Ambetkasih and her courtiers moving to the new capital of Pakuan Pajajaran, where her husband awaits.

-The Batutulis inscriptions mentioned that the King has embarked in several public projects.
-Among others are erecting the wall and dug the defensive moat around his capital in Pakuan, built Gugunungan religious sacred mounds, built Balay or pavilions, also created Samida forest as a conservation forest.
-He also built a dam and create a lake called Sanghyang Talaga Rena Mahawijaya.
-The lake is probably functioned as hydraulic project for rice agricultural purpose, and also a recreational lake to beautify his capital city.
+The Batutulis inscriptions mentions that the King had embarked on several public projects which erected a wall and digging a defensive moat around his capital in Pakuan, built Gugunungan religious sacred mounds, built Balay or pavilions, and also created the Samida forest as a conservation forest.
+He also built a dam and created a lake called Sanghyang Talaga Rena Mahawijaya.
+The lake probably functioned as a hydraulic project for rice agricultural purposes, and also a recreational lake to beautify his capital city.

 The tradition as mentioned in Carita Parahyangan hailed that King Sri Baduga ruled justly from his Kadatwan (palace) called Sri Bima Punta Narayana Madura Suradipati at Pakuan Pajajaran, and his reign is celebrated as the golden age for Sundanese people.

-The Bujangga Manik manuscript, composed circa early 16th century, describes the travelogue of Prince Jaya Pakuan, or also known as Bujangga Manik, a Sundanese Hindu hermit, who was also a prince at the court of Pakuan Pajajaran.
+The Bujangga Manik manuscript, composed circa the early 16th century, describes the travelogue of Prince Jaya Pakuan, also known as Bujangga Manik, a Sundanese Hindu hermit, who was also a prince at the court of Pakuan Pajajaran.
 He travelled extensively across Java and Bali.
 The Pakuan Pajajaran city was his home, where his mother resides.
 He describes his journey; from Kalapa Bujangga Manik comes first to the place of customs (Pabeyaan) and then proceeds to the royal court of Pakuan, in the present-day town of Bogor (Noorduyn 1982:419).
-He enters through the direction of Pakancilan river (145), goes to the beautifully adorned pavilion and seats himself there.
+He enters through the direction of the Pakancilan River (145), goes to the beautifully adorned pavilion, and seats himself there.
 Here the prince is called tohaan or "lord".
 He finds his mother engaged in weaving (160–164).
 She is surprised and excited to see her son back home.
-She immediately leaves her work and enters the house, passing through several layers of curtains, and ascends to her bedroom.
-The mother prepares the usual welcome for her son, which consists of a tray of all the ingredients for preparing betel quids, combs her hair, makes herself up and puts on expensive clothes.
-She then descends from her bedroom, leaves the house, seats herself under the palanquin and welcome her son.
+She immediately leaves her work, and enters the house, passing through several layers of curtains, and ascends to her bedroom.
+The mother prepares the usual welcome for her son, which consists of a tray of all the ingredients for preparing betel quids, combs her hair, makes herself up, and puts on expensive clothes.
+She then descends from her bedroom, leaves the house, seats herself under the palanquin, and welcomes her son.